nhsconnect/FHIR-NRLS-API/pages/explore/api_interaction_update.md

 ## Update ##

+{% include important.html content="The Supersede interaction previously detailed on this page has been moved to the [Supersede Interaction](api_interaction_supersede.html) page." %}

 API to support the update of NRL pointers.
 This functionality is only available for providers.
-The update functionality will be used in cases where a Provider wishes to update a pointer status value from “current” to “entered-in-error”.
+The update functionality will be used in cases where a Provider wishes to update a pointer status value, changing it from “current” to “entered-in-error”.

 ## Update Request Headers ##